kailash-manasarovar/statement/docs/timeline/2024/october.md

     - If I leave, then the story gets buried, the police do not investigate, and it happens again and again, and maybe someone is driven, again?, to suicide, or maybe they, again?, murder someone with poison, and children, again?, could be groomed into goodness knows what.
     - I felt a sense of obligation to the vulnerable and I've been waiting for my intuition to tell me what to do.
     - I was always working so hard, I had to think about that above and beyond everything else.
     - It was never clear where I could go to either.
 I still don't know.
+My family home in London is non-optimal.

 - Just before I leave on Saturday 12th October, I empty the bins.
 - There is a man in the driver's seat of a car staring at me angrily.